BotaCLIP: Contrastive Learning for Botany-Aware Representation of Earth Observation Data: Experimental Setup

 \subsection{Downstream Tasks}

-All baselines and BotaCLIP embeddings were evaluated on three applications: plant, insect, and soil biodiversity monitoring.
-In all cases, species or trophic-group labels were georeferenced and paired with BD ORTHO\textsuperscript{\textregistered} aerial photographs (20cm resolution, cropped to $100 \times 100$ m), from which image embeddings were extracted.
+All baselines and BotaCLIP embeddings were evaluated on three downstream applications: (i) Plant monitoring: plant species prediction from vegetation relev\'es, (ii) Insect monitoring: butterfly species prediction from occurrence records, and (iii) Soil monitoring: soil trophic-group abundance prediction.
+In all cases, georeferenced biological annotations (plant cover binarized to presence/absence, butterfly presence/absence from occurrence records with pseudo-absences, or soil trophic-group relative abundances) were paired with BD ORTHO\textsuperscript{\textregistered} aerial orthophotos (20\,cm resolution, cropped to $100\times100$\,m), from which image embeddings were extracted.

 Downstream models are Random Forests from Scikit-learn~\citep{pedregosa2011scikit} with default hyper-parameters.
-For plants and insects, experiments were repeated over 10 seeds with Stratified K-Fold cross-validation ($K=1$ for plants, $K=5$ for butterflies); for soil, we used 5-fold CV.
+For plants, insects, and soil, experiments were repeated over 10 seeds with Stratified K-Fold cross-validation ($K=1$ for plants, $K=5$ for butterflies, and $K=5$ for soil).
 Results are averaged across seeds and folds.
 We chose this simple pipeline to match common ecological practice, which relies on libraries such as BioMod2~\citep{biomod2}.
 This also ensures that performance differences reflect embedding quality rather than downstream model complexity.

-\textbf{Metrics.} For standard evaluation we report F1, Sensitivity (Sensi.), Mean Absolute Error (MAE), and Spearman’s $\rho$.
-For species distribution tasks, we also include two ecological metrics: the \textit{Boyce Index} (BI), which measures how well predicted presences match observed spatial distributions beyond random expectation~\citep{ecospat}, and the \textit{True Skill Statistic} (TSS), which combines sensitivity and specificity and is widely used to assess presence–absence models~\citep{Allouche2006}.